kanekop/future-cli/README.md

     - Generated images include a "TRAINING MODE" watermark
     - Designed as a learning tool, not a replacement for the real experience

+- **Extended Options (NEW)**: Deepen your commitment with optional flags that enrich the boot sequence:
+    - `--when`: Set a deadline for starting your commitment
+    - `--first-step`: Define the very first micro-action you'll take
+    - `--why`: Clarify your personal motivation
+    - `--milestone`: Set an intermediate goal to track progress
+    - When used, these options create a rich, tree-structured output showing your complete action plan

+- **Internationalization (NEW)**: Automatic language detection for a seamless experience:
+    - Detects Japanese characters in your input and switches the entire interface to Japanese
+    - All messages, errors, help text, and social sharing are localized
+    - No manual configuration needed—just type in your preferred language

+- **Shell Environment Commands**: Standard Unix commands for an authentic terminal experience:
+    - `ls`: List files in the current directory
+    - `cat <file>`: Display file contents (try `cat README.md` or `cat vision.txt`)
+    - `clear`: Clear the terminal screen
+    - `pwd`: Print working directory (`/home/future/architect`)
+    - `whoami`: Display current user (`builder`)
+    - `help`: Show available commands

 - **Success & Failure States**:

     - If the command is run without the required flags, a `[FATAL]` error is displayed, along with a `USAGE` guide and a philosophical tip.